 American culture is often characterized by its emphasis on individualism, ambition, and the pursuit of the "American Dream."
 Popular culture, including Hollywood movies, music, and sports, has a global influence.
 The United States is a diverse nation with a rich tapestry of ethnic and cultural backgrounds.

 Canadian culture reflects a blend of British, French, and Indigenous influences.
 Multiculturalism is a core value, and the government actively promotes diversity and inclusion.
-Canadian culture tends to be more reserved and polite than American culture, with a greater emphasis on social harmony and community.
+Canadian culture tends to be more reserved and polite than American culture, with a greater emphasis on social harmony and community It's one of those things that adds up..

 Trends and Latest Developments